Code-Institute-Submissions/DanB1998-Gym-Website_AprResub/README.md

 The Nav Bar is designed to be simple and easy to use.
 The links will disappear and a clickable dropdown menu will appear when the media query is triggered.
 This makes the nav bar responsive on all devices.

+# Validator Testing

+# Deployment

+This project was deployed on github pages.
+I used gitpod as my developer environment and committed often to ensure good version control.
+Git push allowed me to save changes to gihthub.

+Steps to deploying project on github pages:

+1. Navigate to settings on desired repository.
+2. Scroll down to the github pages section near the bottom.
+3. Select the main branch, and the root directory.
+4. Save and github pages will deploy the site.

+Your site is published at https://danb1998.github.io/MilestoneProject/

+You can also run the repository locally.

+1. Navigate to the repository and download.
+2. Download the zip file containing the code.
+3. Extract the file and use in an appropriate environment.